-Baked Halibut with Fingerlings and Olives is a mouthwatering one-dish meal that's simple to make and beautiful to serve, made with gold fingerling potatoes, green olives, halibut and dill.
+Baked Halibut with Fingerlings and Olives is a mouthwatering one-dish meal that's simple to make and beautiful to serve, made with gold fingerling potatoes, green olives, halibut, and fresh dill.

 Make sure that the halibut, if frozen, is completely thawed according to package directions before making this recipe.
-A cast iron skillet is a must for making this dish.
-You'll end up with perfectly crisp potatoes on the outside and a tender flesh on the inside.
+A cast-iron skillet is a must for making this dish.
+You'll end up with perfectly crisp potatoes on the outside and tender flesh on the inside.
 Fish also turns out beautifully baked in a cast iron pan.

 The fresh dill makes all the difference.
 You can be generous with the dill garnish.
-It's the perfect compliment to the flavors in this dish and makes a lovely presentation.
+It's the perfect complement to the flavors in this dish and makes a lovely presentation.

 Don't miss out on these other easy and delicious Halibut recipes!

 Easy Foil Packet Mediterranean Halibut